 Yes, maybe.
 It pays to re-shop your life insurance each year as there may be a better deal next year.

 We may be able to get a company in the future to issue your life insurance policy without the additional expense.

 For some life insurance cases, we may even be able to use the original paramedical exam, saving you from a repeat exam.

 This is especially true if you’ve had cancer.

-In the early years after treatment, the expense may be added to your policy for 5 years,
+In the early years after treatment, the expense may be added to your policy for five years,

-But a year later we may have a company that only charges you for 2 years.
+But a year later we may have a company that only charges you for two years.

-Table rates and flat extras are used to assess an additional premium when your underwriting risk is greater than average.
+Table rates and flat extras assess an additional premium when your underwriting risk exceeds the average.